7. ILM qualifications in Coaching

-ILM is the UK’s leading provider of leadership, coaching and management qualifications and training.
-More managers in the UK take qualifications from ILM than anywhere else and employers recognise the value of ILM training and the high quality assessments that are part of the qualification.
-ILM’s qualifications are a proven route to developing management skills, and growing your knowledge and capability.
+ILM’s market-leading coaching and mentoring qualifications help organisations to create an empowered workforce.
 All ILM business coaching qualifications are vocational, which means that we focus on the practical application of skills in the workplace.
 All the assessments are designed to demonstrate the positive impact coaching skills can have.

-For those interested in progressing further, there is a progression route from the Level 5 Certificate qualification to:
+For those interested in progressing further, there is a progression route from the Level 5 Dipmloma qualification to:

 - ILM Level 5 Award, Certificate or Diploma in Leadership and Management